johnandersen777/johnandersen777.github.io/content/posts/gse24.md

 We will align game elements with our proposed community concepts:

-- **Tokens and Currency**: Gold and resources represent our dual-token system of work units and food units.
+- **Tokens and Currency**: Gold and resources represent our dual-token system of work units and play units.
 - **Citizen Management**: Citizens symbolize community members whose needs and contributions must be balanced.
 - **Building and Upgrades**: Infrastructure development reflects community projects and investments.